PDK45/Neuro-Symbolic-Supply-Chain/README.txt

 ## 🚀 Key Capabilities

 ### 🧠 Semantic Search (Beyond Keywords)
 Unlike standard SQL queries (`WHERE name LIKE '%query%'`), this system understands context.
-It handles typos, synonyms, and intent, solving the "Zero Results" problem common in e-commerce.
+By preprocessing with **NLTK** and vectorizing with **Transformers**, it solves the "Zero Results" problem common in e-commerce.

 ### 🛡️ Explainable AI (XAI)
 The system provides total transparency.
 Every recommendation includes a dynamic explanation: